SAP-samples/mobile-cards-templates/My To Dos Card Template - Multi Instance/README.md

 ## Description

 To Do card let's you put your action items in your pocket.
 Each To Do appears as a different card.
 On each card you can see the action item, date the action item was created and date when you are due to complete your action.

 ## URL

-The default URL used by the card is a SuccessFactors demo API.
-Please [click here](https://api.sap.com/package/SuccessFactorsEmployeeCentral?section=Artifacts) to configure a sample service from API Management service on your Mobile Services account.
+The default connection of the card template must be configured in Mobile Services Cockpit.

+However, you can still experience how the card would function on your mobile device.
-Alternatively, you can change the life cycle status of the card to Prototype Mode to see the card render data from the userdata.json file on your physical mobile device.
+You can change the lifecycle status of your card to [Prototype Mode](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mck/mck-managing-cards.html#prototype) to visualize the data from `userdata.json` file.

 ### Deploying The Card As A Prototype Card From Business Application Studio

 ![ToDo Card Android Screenshot](screens/deploy-prototype-BAS.png)

 ### Making The Card A Prototype Card on Mobile Services Cockpit

 ![ToDo Card Android Screenshot](screens/deploy-prototype-mobile-services-cockpit.png)